run2bizdocs/docs/en-us/docs/builder/developing-applications/business-object.md

 ## Business Rules

-1. Select the Business Rule assigned for insert, change or delete action on the Business Object;
+1. Select the Business Rule to be executed when insert, change or delete actions are triggered on the Business Object.

 ![business](images/builder-14.jpg)